CHENGY12/LLCP/README.md

 First, please install the recent version of Pytorch and Torchvision as `pip install torch torchvision`.
 Then, you can install other package by running `pip install -r requirements.txt`

 ## Download Data
-Due the time consuming data pre-process (tracking the variable and obtain the CLIP feature), we provide the processed features used in our experiments with an an Anonymous link.
+We provide the processed features used in our experiments.
 Please download the data and model in this [link1](https://drive.google.com/drive/folders/1a8YhzNqxW4ljOaazBNC47anylWNrtfla?usp=sharing) and this [link2](https://drive.google.com/drive/folders/1poK31LPVFOYBCDxwvp-1TRT3UgaZL6SW?usp=sharing).
 Then please decompress the floders as `./data/` and `./results/` and replace the original floders as the downloaded ones.

 The directory structure should look like
 ```